ChengfeiYan/AF-CPM/readme.md

 ## Reference

-Dissecting the Black Box of AlphaFold in Protein-Protein Complex Assembly Shuangjun Li, Zichun Mu, Chengfei Yan bioRxiv 2026.04.03.716280; doi: https://doi.org/10.64898/2026.04.03.716280
+Dissecting the Black Box of AlphaFold in Protein-Protein Complex Assembly.
+Shuangjun Li, Zichun Mu, Chengfei Yan. bioRxiv 2026.04.03.716280; doi: https://doi.org/10.64898/2026.04.03.716280

 If you meet any problem in implementing this program, please contact chengfeiyan@hust.edu.cn